SOAR-Lab/agent-traj-visualization/README.md

 - `Result -> Thought`
 - `Result -> Action`

 After ingest, the page shows annotation progress, a completion summary, and a single-run workspace.
+The workspace is intentionally ordered:

+1. Label every action category first.
+2. Continue to relationship labels.
+3. Export the labeled run or send it to Overview.

+The action-labeling table assigns one action category per iteration.
+These labels become the action-category CSV used by Overview and Analysis.

-The workspace label table lets users edit the relationship label column and export either a JSON evidence record or a zip of viewer-compatible relation CSVs.
+The relationship-labeling table lets users edit the relationship label column.
 Label options are constrained by relationship family; unedited rows remain `Unlabeled` and export as blank relation labels.

+The labeling sidebar shows progress, the current step's compact legend, navigation between action and relationship labeling, and export controls once export is available.

+The completion summary focuses on coverage: action-label progress, relationship-label progress, relationship distribution, behavior distribution, action-category distribution, and issue checks.
+It is a review page; annotations remain editable in the workspace.

 ## Data Model And Naming Convention